-Advice on coping with caregiver stress
+Advice on Coping with Caregiver Stress

-As a caregiver, you may experience many types of stress throughout your work day.
-Everyone deals with stress differently.
+Everyone, including caregivers, deals with stress differently.
 The important thing is to know when you should take steps to reduce it before it negatively affects your quality of life and your effectiveness as a caregiver.

 1. Learn as much as you can: Illnesses are complex, which poses new and greater challenges over time.
 Be prepared for the current situation and the future possibilities.